-Heralded by critics as “a musician of real depth, sensitivity, and authority,” Danail Rachev recently concluded his ten year tenure as Music Director of the Eugene Symphony, where he was recognized for broadening the orchestra’s audiences, showcasing compositions by leading composers of today, and commissioning world premieres of works by Mason Bates, Osvaldo Golijov, Robert Kyr, Roberto Sierra, and Tomas Svoboda.
+Heralded by critics as “a musician of real depth, sensitivity, and authority,” Danail Rachev recently concluded his eight year tenure as Music Director of the Eugene Symphony, where he was recognized for broadening the orchestra’s audiences, showcasing compositions by leading composers of today, and commissioning world premieres of works by Mason Bates, Osvaldo Golijov, Robert Kyr, Roberto Sierra, and Tomas Svoboda.

 In North America, Mr. Rachev has conducted The Philadelphia Orchestra, the symphonies of Alabama, Baltimore, Dallas, Edmonton, Fort Wayne Philharmonic, Grand Rapids, Nashville, Richmond, Spokane, Tucson, the Westchester Philharmonic, Florida Orchestra, Fort Wayne Philharmonic, and Las Vegas Philharmonic, among others.
 He has collaborated with such celebrated soloists as Emanuel Ax, Sarah Chang, Angela Hewitt, Yo-Yo Ma, Midori, Garrick Ohlsson, Itzhak Perlman, and the late André Watts.
 Worldwide engagements include the Auckland Philharmonia, Bournemouth Symphony, Het Gelders Orkest, Philharmonia Orchestra/London, London Philharmonic, Orquestra Nacional do Porto, Orquesta Sinfónica del Principado de Asturias, Royal Scottish National Orchestra, Russe State Opera of Bulgaria, Scottish Chamber Orchestra, SWR Stuttgart Radio Symphony, Turkey’s Presidential Symphony, the Yomiuri Nippon Symphony Orchestra in Japan, and the New Zealand Symphony Orchestra, which he led on tour in the summer of 2013.